Ball Bearings Inc Faces Costs Of Production As Follows

 [ VC(Q) = 5Q + 0.02Q^{2} ]

 where (Q) is the number of ball bearing units produced per month (in thousands).
-The linear term (5Q) captures the constant per‑unit cost of raw materials and direct labor, while the quadratic term (0.02Q²) reflects increasing marginal input costs due to congestion, overtime premiums, and wear on machinery as output expands.
+Which means the linear term (5Q) captures the constant per‑unit cost of raw materials and direct labor, while the quadratic term (0.
+02Q²) reflects increasing marginal input costs due to congestion, overtime premiums, and wear on machinery as output expands.

 To illustrate, here are the variable costs for selected output levels: